xavier-hernandez/snitch/README.md

 # SNITCH
 ## VERY BETA

-Retrieves certain server info - Lists docker containers and NPM hosts
+Retrieves certain server info - Lists docker containers and NPM hosts.
+Made for Linux but works for Windows too.

 Wrote this because I wanted to be able to snapshot the current status of the server rather than running a bunch of commands.